Freedom and privacy/security issues

 - Free system and applications

 Firmwares running inside integrated circuits are most of the time proprietary.
 While free firmwares are hard to write, some exist for very specific hardware (e.g. Arduino, Bus Pirate) and sometimes, manufacturers can liberate firmwares running in their integrated circuits (e.g. ath9k_htc).
-However, it is not always possible to even replace those firmwares: some are loaded to the integrated circuit by the main CPU but some others are pre-installed in the circuit (in that case, they almost seem to behave like hardware) and cannot be updated to a free replacement.
+However, it is not always possible to even replace those firmwares: some are loaded to the integrated circuit by the main CPU, but some others reside in separate storage from where they are loaded by that integrated circuit.
+With separate storage, it can be difficult (to impossible) to update the firmware to a free replacement.

-A device with bad modem isolation would allow the modem to access and control key parts of the hardware, such as the RAM, storage, GPS, camera, user I/O and microphone.
-This situation is terrible for privacy/security as it provides plenty of ways to efficiently spy on the user, triggered remotely over the mobile telephony network.
-Those are accessible to the mobile telephony operator, but also to attackers setting up fake base stations for that purpose.
+A device with bad modem isolation cannot prevent the modem from accessing and controlling key parts of the hardware.
+For instance the main CPU's RAM, its storage, the GPS, the camera, user I/O and the microphone.
+This situation is terrible for privacy/security as it provides plenty of opportunities to efficiently spy on the user, that could be triggered remotely over the mobile telephony network.
+That mobile telephony network is accessible to the mobile telephony operator, but also to attackers setting up fake base stations for that purpose.
 On the other hand, when the modem is well-isolated from the rest of the device, it is limited to communicating directly with the SoC and can only access the device's microphone when allowed by the SoC.
 It is then strictly limited to accessing what it really needs, which considerably reduces its opportunities to spy on the user.
 While it doesn't solve any of the freedom issues, having an isolated modem is a big step forward for privacy/security.
 However, it is nearly impossible to be entirely sure that the modem is actually isolated, as any documentation about the device cannot be trusted, due to the lack of effective hardware freedom.
 On the other hand, it is possible to know that the modem is not isolated, when there is proof that it can access hardware that could be used to spy on the user.

 Looking at the software that runs early on the SoC, the first component is the bootrom.
 It is always proprietary and is stored in read-only memory, so it cannot be changed (in that case, it almost seems to behave like hardware).
 However, regarding the bootloader, the situation is different for each platform.
 There are actually multiple stages of bootloaders, some of which can be free.
 However, it also occurs that the bootloaders are cryptographically signed with a private key.
 In that case, the bootrom will check the signature against a public key that cannot be replaced and only run the bootloader if the signature matches.
 That sort of tivoization prevents replacing pre-installed bootloaders, even when their sources are released as free software.
+This is even more problematic when the bootloader is in charge of loading code in privileged execution mode as it gives full control of the processor to software that is proprietary and/or cannot be modified.
 There are some good platforms that don't perform such signature checks and can run free bootloaders (e.g. Allwinner Ax, TI OMAP General-Purpose).

 None of these mostly-free systems have a clear policy to reject proprietary software and not advocate its use, except for Replicant.